kyma-project/kyma/docs/03-tutorials/00-observability/README.md

 ## Purpose

 The following instructions describe the complete monitoring flow for your services in Kyma.
 You get the gist of monitoring applications, such as Prometheus, Grafana, and Alertmanager.
-You will learn how and where you can observe and visualize your service metrics to monitor them for any alerting values.
+You learn how and where you can observe and visualize your service metrics to monitor them for any alerting values.

 Kyma comes with a Prometheus stack, which is designed and sized to monitor Kyma's system components.
 We recommend to set up an additional Prometheus stack to monitor your custom metrics.